Personalized Reward Learning with Interaction-Grounded Learning (IGL): Related Work

-Recommender systems are a well-studied field due to their direct link to product revenues~\citep{naumov2019deep, Steck_Baltrunas_Elahi_Liang_Raimond_Basilico_2021}.
-The rapid growth of online content has generated interest in ML-based solutions \citep{Li11unbiased} that are able to offer more diverse personalized recommendations to internet users.
-Traditional vanilla recommendation approaches can be divided into three types.
-Content-based approaches maintain representations for users based on their content and recommend new content with good similarity metrics for particular users \citep{balabanovic1997fab,ijntema2010ontology,kompan2010content,lops2019trends,Andreas20microsoftrecommenders,javed2021review}.
-In contrast, collaborative filtering approaches employ user rating predictions based on historical consumed content and underlying user similarities \citep{balabanovic1997fab,schafer2007collaborative,hu2008collaborative,Andreas20microsoftrecommenders,steck2021negative}.
-Finally, there are hybrid approaches that combine the previous two contrasting approaches to better represent user profiles for improved recommendations \citep{balabanovic1997fab,funakoshi2000content,burke2007hybrid,Andreas20microsoftrecommenders,javed2021review}.
+\textbf{Recommender systems.} Traditional vanilla recommendation approaches can be divided into three types.
+Content-based approaches maintain representations for users based on their content and recommend new content with good similarity metrics for particular users \citep{lops2019trends}.
+In contrast, collaborative filtering approaches employ user rating predictions based on historical consumed content and underlying user similarities \citep{schafer2007collaborative}.
+Finally, there are hybrid approaches that combine the previous two contrasting approaches to better represent user profiles for improved recommendations \citep{javed2021review}.

 Our work is a significant departure from these approaches, in that \emph{we learn representations of user's communication style} via their content interaction history for improved diverse personalized recommendations.

-Our work is significantly different from these in the following ways: \textit{(i)} we propose a novel personalized IGL algorithm based on the inverse kinematics strategy as described in \Cref{sec:derivations}, \textit{(ii)} we leverage the capability of IGL learning rewards based off of implicit and explicit feedback signals and avoid the costly, inefficient, status quo process of reward engineering, and \textit{(iii)} we formulate and propose a new recommendation system based on the IGL paradigm.
-The works that are closest to ours are \citet{xie2021interaction,xie2022interaction} which introduce and solve for the IGL paradigm under different assumptions.
-However, we propose a personalized IGL algorithm for recommendation systems with improved reward predictor models, more practical assumptions on feedback signals, and more intricacies described in Section \ref{sec:spec-to-recommendation}.
+Specifically (1) we propose a novel personalized IGL algorithm based on the inverse kinematics strategy as described in \Cref{sec:derivations}, (2) we leverage both implicit and explicit feedback signals and avoid the costly, inefficient, status quo process of reward engineering, and (3) we formulate and propose a new recommendation system based on the IGL paradigm.
+Unlike previous work on IGL, we propose a personalized algorithm for recommendation systems with improved reward predictor models, more practical assumptions on feedback signals, and more intricacies described in Section \ref{sec:spec-to-recommendation}.